Friday 5th June

 But the night did not end.
 We were shattered and after a couple of cobra beers we were all ready to crash out.
 However, when we arrived on our bikes earlier that evening, it was raining.
 We had asked where we could leave our bikes.
 We locked them to the wire mesh fence at the back of the Hotel.
 We had placed our trusty shower caps on the saddles.

 Colin had finished his 11pm call to Karen and we were all fast asleep when the room telephone rang.
 I woke with a start couldn’t find the phone in the dark and was stumbling around.
 Eventually I answered the phone.
 It was night porter who said he was very sorry but he had been told he had to lock our bikes inside the secure boiler room.
 I said they were ok there and we were happy to leave them.
 No he insisted that they had to be in the secure room.
 He was obviously under strict orders and very apologetic.
-There was no way round it Graeme and I scrambled some clothes on, got the bike lock keys and we ventured out into the wet night to put the bikes in the Boiler house.
+There was no way round it Graeme and I scrambled some clothes on, got the bike lock keys and we ventured out into the wet night to put the bikes in

 Can You believe it?
 I can .More stuff for the log.